skurlow/2dcanvas/README.md

 canvas for drawing.

 __Assumptions__
-1. The create canvas command should create an area that includes an extra 2 characters in the x-dimension to be consistent with the y-dimension.
+1. The create canvas command should create an area that reserves 2 characters in the x-dimension to be for the left and right vertical border lines.
+This is not consistent with the y-dimension.

 __Unsupported features__
 1. Cannot draw diagonal lines.